 That is our key!
 A body in space, an astronaut or spacecraft, will radiate in a temperature gradient.
 Simply put, unless an object in space is close to absolute zero—2.7 Kelvin, or -270.45C—it will radiate its energy into the surrounding vacuum.
 When an object absorbs more photons than it emits, it heats up.
 If it emits more photons than it absorbs, it cools down.
 Someone will say that space IS cold because of the Cosmic Microwave Background Radiation temperature of 2.73 Kelvin, the remnant of the theoretical Big Bang.
 Not so!
 What is being measured is not the temperature of space, but the energy of the omnipresent electromagnetic radiation.

 The interstellar medium is mostly vacuum with an average distribution of one to six atoms per cubic meter, and they move very slowly.
 Why?
 They don’t have much energy.
 It has been radiated away long ago.
 There are regions of much hotter gas in supernova remnants that can reach temperatures of six million degrees C. However, that does not mean that space is that hot!
 It is a combination of photons, atoms and molecules that contain that energy which are hot—because they are objects!

-If you are a writer, do yourself a favor.
+If you are a writer, do yourself and readers a favor.
 Don’t talk about the cold of space!
 Talk about cold objects.
 As for those cosmologists…check up your basic physics.